Lopolin-LP/better-discord-font/README.md

 ### Online or Local Theme
 Name | Description
 -|-
 PATCH | The Patcher CSS.
 You need to add EMJ and/or ODF for it to take effect.
-PATCH-BB | Same as PATCH, however makes it work with [BasicBackground](https://mwittrien.github.io/).
+[BasicBackground](https://mwittrien.github.io/) Patch included.
 ODF | Apply Old Discord Font.
 [Online Theme Here; Or Copy + Paste into Local File](https://raw.githubusercontent.com/Overimagine1/old-discord-font/main/source.css)

 ### Local Theme Only